rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 ## Lab 1: Collecting Model Data

-In this lab, we demonstrate the model data collection feature in Workbench to archive model inputs and predictions from a web service.
+In this lab, we demonstrate the model data collection feature in AML to archive model inputs and predictions from a web service.

 ### Step 1.1: Update the code to collect data with the appropriate libraries

-In Workbench open the Churn Prediction project we created from the previous labs.
+Open the Churn Prediction project we created from the previous labs.

 To use model data collection, add the following code at the top of the scoring file `score.py`: